nvdai2401/hiha-store-ts/README.md

 ### A scalable and maintainable front-end architecture

 This app is using a [reliable, maintainable and scalable front-end architecture](https://vycke.dev/blog/scalable-front-end-architecture/) base on two architectural patterns [domain-driven development (DDD)](https://martinfowler.com/bliki/BoundedContext.html) and [separation of concerns (SoC)](https://en.wikipedia.org/wiki/Separation_of_concerns).
-This architecture provide a developer or a team to build a scalable front-end.
+This architecture provides a developer or a team to build a scalable front-end.
 By adopting the architecture (e.g. remove parts), you can adapt it to small and big projects.

 <p align="center"><img src="/images/architecture-detailed.png" /></p>